pobrn/qc71_laptop/README.md

 ## Current
 * Integrate fan speeds into the Linux hardware monitoring subsyste (so that `lm_sensors` can pick it up)
 * Control the lightbar
-* Enable/disable passive cooling, reduced fan duty cycle, and Fn lock (BIOS 0114 and above)
+* Enable/disable always-on mode, reduced fan duty cycle (BIOS 0114 and above)
+* Fn lock (BIOS 0114 and above)
 * Change battery charge limit (BIOS 0114 and above)